 Element Policy intention Examples of good practices Community engagement and consultation To build trust within communities that are impacted by the Projects and ensure that Proponents have a good understanding of the community and have invested in establishing effective, long-term relationships.
 Established and consulted with a Community Committee (or connected with an existing committee) which includes First Nations representation.
 Established a First Nations Working Group, consistent with the First Nations Guidelines.
 Partnered with an Aboriginal Action Panel and Land Council to ensure opportunities were afforded to Aboriginal peoples, businesses and communities throughout the project lifecycle.
 Developed a robust organisational baseline to community engagement, with clear internal governance, resourcing and reporting processes.
+Conducted rigorous assessments to identify potential social impacts and mitigation strategies, ensuring community concerns were addressed proactively.
+Membership in the approved independent ombudsman scheme under the Electricity Supply Act 1995 (NSW), the Energy & Water Ombudsman NSW, for the provision of effective External Dispute Resolution services to potentially impacted First Nations and local communities.
 Shared benefits for the local community To encourage the establishment of programs and/or initiatives that have long-lasting and positive impacts on the community.
+Collaborated with local stakeholders to co-design a tailored, local needs-based benefit-sharing program that supports long-term sustainable benefits throughout the project lifecycle.
 Developed a community co-ownership scheme where an entirely community-owned vehicle owns and operates a renewable energy asset.
 This can be utilised by projects in construction or already in operation.
 Invited local community to coinvest in a solar farm and profits earned from energy sales are shared to the community members.
 Created virtual storage tariffs that allow local community members to opt-in to virtual hedging products for storage projects and receive cost-saving benefits.
+Appointed a dedicated Social Value Lead to drive forward delivery of program and/or initiatives to embed long lasting social outcomes.
+Developed an overarching strategic Community Benefits and Social Value Framework to support implementation and capture key social outcomes.

 Land use considerations To encourage land use considerations that exceed statutory planning requirements.
-Making adjustments to project design or delivery after considering specific local community values and concerns, for example, reduced footprint, reduced road impacts, or improved wildlife monitoring.
+Making adjustments to project design or delivery after considering specific local community values, needs and concerns, for example, reduced footprint, reduced road impacts, or improved wildlife monitoring.
 Allowed for the dual use of land through agri-solar initiatives.
 For example, use of land under solar panels by local landowners for sheep grazing.
-Collaborated with local First Nations group to support codesigned indigenous land-care initiatives, for example collocating solar farms and pollinators for Indigenous beekeeping and/or harvesting purposes.
+Worked with Traditional Owners and local experts to incorporate cultural heritage protections and environmental safeguards and offsets into project design.
+Collaborated with local First Nations group to support co- designed indigenous land-care initiatives, for example co- locating solar farms and pollinators for Indigenous beekeeping and/or harvesting purposes.
 Participation in EnergyCo's strategic biodiversity offsets program which aims to achieve coordinated, landscape scale biodiversity outcomes.
-Optimised infrastructure to benefit neighbouring community, for example, establishing a water pipeline from neighbouring landowners for sweetening bore water for irrigation.
+Optimised infrastructure to benefit neighbouring community, for example, establishing a water pipeline from neighbouring landowners to the renewable project for co-use by neighbouring landowners for sweetening bore water for irrigation.
 Paying for upgrades to degraded land/waterways located near to the project, such as repairing riverbanks, during construction of Project.